• Skip to primary navigation

 See recipe card for quantities.

-• Your favourite leafy greens - instead of mixed leaves.
+• Your favorite leafy greens - instead of mixed leaves.
 Spinach would work great.

 Crispy salmon buddha bowl on salad plate with a fork on it